 Grimes – Halfaxa, 2010

 The songs create unique emotional portraits, both vague and pointed.
 “Devon”, for one, is a raw, rejected love song all the way, but with other highlights like ”Dream Fortress”, I detect so many different feelings at once.
-It’s sad nostalgia for that once-beautiful abandoned heirloom one minute and ghostly horror the next.
+It’s sad nostalgia for that once-beautiful abandoned heirloom one minute and an erupting ghostly horror the next.

 Halfaxa is ethereal wave’s digital-age niece; any fan should try it.